The Rehabilitation Team

 Rehabilitation Nurses

 Physical therapists are trained in all aspects of anatomy and physiology and can evaluate the patient to design individualized rehabilitation programs to support successful recovery of functions.
-Physical therapists help survivors regain use of their legs and arms.
-These therapists teach how to use assistive devices, such as canes, walkers, or wheelchairs, and establish exercise programs to help people retain the skills they have just recovered.
+Physical therapists help survivors regain use of their legs and arms and help with problems related to moving and balance.
+Therapists teach how to use assistive devices, such as canes, walkers, or wheelchairs, and establish exercise programs to help people retain the skills they have just recovered.

 Speech Therapist